rakhimov/scram/doc/substitutions.rst

   (it should have been declarative delete-terms).
 - Non-declarative substitution hypothesis, source, and target events cannot be in CCF groups.
-- Since the order of *non-declarative* substitutions is unspecified, the application of *all* substitutions must be idempotent regardless of their order.
+- Since the order of *non-declarative* substitutions is unspecified, the application of *all* substitutions must be idempotent regardless of their order (i.e., the composition of substitutions must be commutative).
   The following requirements apply only to *non-declarative* substitutions:

     #.
 No target event can be a source event of any substitution.